contribsys/einhorn/README.md

 You can set the name that Einhorn and your workers show in PS.
 Just pass `-c <name>`.

+### Re exec

+You can use the `--reexec-as` option to replace the `einhorn` command with a command or script of your own.
+This might be useful for those with a Capistrano like deploy process that has changing symlinks.
+To ensure that you are following the symlinks you could use a bash script like this.

+    #!/bin/bash

+    cd <symlinked directory>
+    exec /usr/local/bin/einhorn "$@"

+Then you could set `--reexec-as=` to the name of your bash script and it will run in place of the plain einhorn command.

 ### Options

     -b, --bind ADDR                  Bind an address and add the corresponding FD via the environment